You Earned a Ticket!

 Educational standards for arts education

 In 2017, California adopted educational standards for arts education (finalized in 2019) to clarify the kinds of instruction and experiences that should be available to students.
 As the standards were being developed, advocates for arts education gathered data to make the case for change.
-They found that only a small percentage of students were receiving any arts education at all, and that access to arts education was wildly inequitable.
+They found that only a small percentage of students were receiving any arts education at all.
+Access to arts education was wildly inequitable.

-Because the data system extends to the school level, it was easy to document the difference in the education experience of children: classes in the arts tended to be most available to students in more-affluent communities.
-The pre-pandemic 2019 study showed that over half of students in grades six and up weren't enrolled in any art study at all.
+Because the arts data system extended to the school level, it was easy to document gaps.
+Classes in the arts tended to be most available to students in more-affluent communities.
+The pre-pandemic 2019 study showed that over half of students in grades six and up weren't enrolled in any arts at all.
 Participation in arts followed a familiar pattern: schools where more families are poor were far less likely to provide students with access to education in the arts.
-The test patterns often called achievement gaps could be seen as art gaps, too.
+The patterns often called achievement gaps could be seen as art gaps, too.

-The measure (Proposition 28 - 2022) didn't raise taxes for arts education.
+The initiative that guarantees funding for arts education in California was cleverly constructed.
+It didn't raise taxes.
 Instead, it re-prioritized the funding system.
-Under this measure, California sets aside about $1 billion each year from the state general fund, directing it to school districts with the requirement that the money must be used for arts education.
-This funding supplements other money that the state is constitutionally required to provides to public schools.
-Most of the money is directed to pay for instructional time.
+Under this measure, California sets aside about $1 billion each year from the state general fund, directing it to school districts with requirements about how the money must be used.
+The funding supplements other money that the state is constitutionally required to provide to public schools.

 How Proposition 28 (2022) funds arts education